1. WeatherSpark.com

 Climate and Average Weather Year Round in Durham North Carolina, United States

-Based on the tourism score, the best times of year to visit Durham for warm-weather activities are from early May to mid June and from mid August to mid October.
+Based on the tourism score, the best times of year to visit Durham for warm-weather activities are from early May to mid June and from mid August to early October.

 Climate in Durham